anderson-aristotle/js/README.md

 `1` to `5` OR type `node bin/whileLoop.js 5`. and press `return`
 (`enter`).

-Now let's look at a more advanced example of conditions and loops `bin/guessName.js`
-1. In your terminal, type `node bin/guessName.js`
-1. Type `Stacey`
-1. Type `Brian`

-- What results do you get?

 #### String Interpolation

-You may have noticed that in `bin/guessName.js`, we used the variable `answer` in order to display the result of the user's input.
+Take a look at `bin/guessName.js`, you may have noticed that we used the variable `answer` in order to display the result of the user's input.
 The combination of a string and a variable is called string interpolation.
-To produce this interpolation is to write it as such:
+The syntax for it looks like this:

 <!-- start code block file="snippets/stringInterpolation1.js" -->
 ```js